Maggie Winters

 Maggie Winters is an American sitcom television series created by Kari Lizer starring Faith Ford as the title character.
 The series aired on CBS from September 30, 1998, to February 3, 1999.

 Plot

-Recently divorced from her dentist husband, Maggie Winters moved in with her mother Estelle in her home town of Shelbyville, Indiana and got a job at Hanley's, a local department store.
+Recently divorced from her dentist husband, Maggie Winters moved in with her mother Estelle in her hometown of Shelbyville, Indiana and got a job at Hanley's, a local department store.